 For 50 years, The Children’s School has graduated students who are grounded, empathetic, generous and compassionate problem-solvers who know the value of their voice and possess the academic and social-emotional skills needed to shape the world for good.

-Our graduates thrive academically in a variety of high schools—independent, public, day schools, and boarding schools across Atlanta and the U.S. Over the past two years, 96 percent of our eighth grade graduates have been accepted to their first-choice high school.
+Our graduates thrive academically in a variety of high schools—independent, public, day schools, and boarding schools across Atlanta and the U.S. Ninety-six percent of our eighth grade graduates have been accepted to their first-choice high school.

-“TCS taught me how to think deeper and more critically about problems in life, how to enjoy learning, and how to use my voice to speak up, not only for myself, but for what I see as right in everyday situations,” said Caitlin Stanley, TCS Class of 2020 and a sophomore at Mid-
+“TCS taught me how to think deeper and more critically about problems in life, how to enjoy learning, and how to use my voice to speak up, not only for myself, but for what I see as right in everyday situations,” said Caitlin Stanley ’20.

 Parents reported back that their high schoolers were excelling in some very challenging Advanced Placement (AP) and honors classes—with mostly A’s and some B’s in their new educational homes.

-“We are thrilled with the TCS Middle Grades experience that Payton had,” said Samantha Hodgkins, parent to Payton Vermeer, TCS Class of 2019 and a junior at Vail Christian High School in Vail, Colo.
+“We are thrilled with the TCS Middle Grades experience that Payton had,” said Samantha Hodgkins, parent to Payton Vermeer ’19.
 “She is thriving and succeeding at a very high level.
 Her high school is a traditional college prep structure, and she is excelling academically; grounded in her school community; leading and loving her athletics (varsity volleyball), theater, and chorale ensemble; and recognized by teachers as an articulate, grounded, mature student.”

 TCS’s project-based learning approach not only gives our students hands-on lessons and real-world learning experiences that keep them interested and engaged, but it also challenges our students academically and provides a multitude of social-emotional benefits.